bbauska/UofM-Inter-with-JavaScript/readme.md

 For most of you, I think the most common approach is going to be to click on the link to GitHub to get their code.
 In order to get the code, you would go to Code, Download ZIP.
-While that\'s happening, I want to talk to you about some of these files and folders.
+While that&apos;s happening, I want to talk to you about some of these files and folders.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 241.
 (143) ~~~~~~~~~~~~~~~~~~-->